coderamen666/srd-v3.5-md/basic-rules-and-legal/character-classes-ii.md

 magic traps.
 A magic trap generally has a DC of 25 + the level of the spell used to create it.

-A rogue who beats a trap's DC by 10 or more with a Disable Device check can study a trap, figure out how it works, and bypass it (with her party) without disarming it.
+A rogue who beats a trap’s DC by 10 or more with a Disable Device check can study a trap, figure out how it works, and bypass it (with her party) without disarming it.